•••••TEARS OF ZUBAIDA••••• •••Chapter three•••

-Zubaida finished sweeping the yard of the house and quickly had her bath.
+Zubaida finished sweeping the yard of the house and quickly took her bath.

-She got dressed in an atampha which has the tabarma pattern known as mai tabarma.
-She smeared some lipstick and tied her head-tie in a ture kaga tsiya style.
-Draping a brown lace veil, she bid her mother goodbye and went to Mariya's place which from there, they will go to their friend and also Zubaida's cousin Fatima's tirirrishi."Will you be allowed to go to Jamilah's naming ceremony?"
-Mariya asked on their way to the house where the tirirrishi is taking place.
+She got dressed in an atampha with the tabarma pattern known as mai tabarma.
+She smeared some lipstick and tied her headtie in a ture kaga tsiya style, draping a brown lace veil.
+She bid her mother goodbye and went to Mariya's place.
+From there, they would be going to their friend and also Zubaida's cousin Fatima's tirirrishi.

 "What did she say?"

-"Zata ma baba magana."
-Zubaida said and they walked in to the zaure of the house where the Hausa song ayyiriri amarya was chanted by the bride's friends whom were there already.
+"Zata ma baba magana," Zubaida said, and they walked into the room where the Hausa song "Ayyiriri Amarya" was chanted by the bride's friends who were already there.

-Zubaida and Mariya walked into the premises of the house and they met with their other friends to which they exchanged pleasantries and went further to see the bride.
+Zubaida and Mariya walked into the premises of the house and they met with their other friends, they exchanged pleasantries and went further to see the bride.

-They ate, drank and had fun with their friends and the bride before she will be taken to her house."Has he agreed?"
-Zubaida asked Zainaba whom walked into the room gloomy.
+They ate, drank, and had fun with their friends and the bride before she was taken to her house.

-Zubaida's lips curved into a smile as she took the money and tied it in a piece of clothe then she pushed it beneath the clothes she had packed in her bag.
+Zubaida's lips curved into a smile as she took the money and put it in her purse and put in her bag.

-"Safe journey."
-Zainaba said to her daughter and hugged her before Zubaida left to Mariya's place as they were running out of time.
+"Safe journey," Zainaba said to her daughter and hugged her before Zubaida left for Mariya's place as they were running out of time.

-Zubaida walked around the street as she stared in aww at everything and nothing especially the tall coconut trees and the streetlights, which adorned the street.
+Zubaida walked around the street as she stared in awe at everything and nothing especially the tall coconut trees and the streetlights, which adorned the street.

-Everything seems to amaze her she walked around in aww without noticing the figure she bumped to."Yi hakuri."
-She said as she raised her head to see who she bumped to.
+Everything seems to amaze her she walked around in awe without noticing the figure she bumped into.

-She was shocked to see the person she leasts expected to see right in front of her."I thought she's dead."
-Zubaida soliloquize to herself.
+She was shocked to see the person she least expected to see right in front of her.

 Without thinking twice, the person she saw quickly walked as fast as her legs could go with Zubaida running after her.